-A decorated US skier was airlifted to hospital after crashed out of the women's downhill final at the Winter Olympics.
+A decorated US skier was airlifted to hospital after crashing out of the women's downhill final at the Winter Olympics.

 On 30 January, at a World Cup race in Switzerland, the 41-year-old tore her ACL (anterior cruciate ligament) as well as suffering a bone bruise and meniscus damage.

-Vonn was desperate to participate given it would be her final Olympics but on Sunday, disaster struck in her final run.
+Vonn was desperate to participate given it would be her final Olympics and said she had no swelling or pain in her knee.

 Advert

-Nine days after completely rupturing her ACL, Vonn crashed out 13 seconds in at the Olimpia delle Tofane course in Cortina - clipping a flag and being sent flying.
+Nine days after completely rupturing her ACL, Vonn crashed out 13 seconds in at the Olimpia delle Tofane course in Cortina - clipping a flag and being sent flying on the piste at a frightening speed.

 Vonn was also entered in the super-G and team events and though her injuries have not been disclosed, it appears as though her Olympic campaign is over.